junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Where am I?"
 Cas frowns.

 "Slick Jim's Saloon," the woman answers, her back facing him as she fumbles with something.
-"Deputy found you unconscious just outside town and brought you him.
+"Deputy found you unconscious just outside town and brought you in.
 Thought you'd be dead with all those wounds and blood, but look at you, still breathing.
 What happened?"

 "I was... in a fight."
 The memory of the time dimension surfaces.
 The wingspan of Raphael that covered half the space, casting glooming shadows over him, still gives his thoughts a shudder of uneasiness.
 It must have been when he fell into the time flux and got carried here.